SECURITY-Summit/egg_timer/SECURITY.md

 Note: The incidents don't need to be related to cybersecurity ones to be reported to this email.
 They could also be interruptions or privacy concerns.

+NOTE: Did you notice these were questions on the Tutorial Challenges? :)

 ## Important information
 Oops shouldn't have added this information here.
 Removing it now.